Moscow Mathematical Society: History

 The Moscow Mathematical Society was first created in 1810 by extended members of the Muraviev family, but it closed down the year after.
-In the early 1860s, Nikolai Brashman and August Davidov relaunched the Moscow Mathematical Society at the Moscow University and organized its first meeting on 15 September 1864.
-The stated goal was «mutual cooperation in the study of the mathematical sciences».
+In the early 1860s, Nikolai Brashman and August Davidov relaunched the Moscow Mathematical Society at Moscow University and organized its first meeting on 15 September 1864.
+The stated goal was "mutual cooperation in the study of the mathematical sciences".

-Nikolai Brashman was president, and August Davidov vice-president.
-14 members joined the Society, with Pafnuty Chebyshev among them.
-Each member was in charge of a research project, and the bunch met monthly to share and progress on their projects.
-The outcome was so valuable that the Society decided in April 1865 to publish its works.
-The first edition of the journal Matematicheskii Sbornik edited by the Society was released in October 1866.
+Brashman was president, and Davidov vice-president.
+Fourteen members joined the society, with Pafnuty Chebyshev among them.
+Each member was in charge of a research project, and the group met monthly to share progress on their projects.

+The outcome was so valuable that the society decided in April 1865 to publish its works.
+The first edition of the journal Matematicheskii Sbornik, edited by the society, was released in October 1866.

-By 1913, the Moscow Mathematical Society had 112 members.
+By 1913, the society had 112 members.
 The publication of the Matematicheskii Sbornik ceased from 1919 to 1924.